 Elegant in style, there is good freshness to all the sweet, ripe, kirsch, cherries and black raspberries, accompanied by spice, herbs and black pepper aromatics.
 Medium bodied, silky and refined, this is already fully mature.
 There is no reason to hold it for further aging.

 Kirsch, pepper, fresh herbs, strawberries and ripe cherries open to a soft, ripe, elegant expression of Grenache.
-At 16, this seems to be a fully mature Chateauneuf du Pape that is right on top of its game.
+At close to 20 years of age, this seems to be a fully mature Chateauneuf du Pape that is right on top of its game.